qimingye-creator/qimingye-creator.github.io/_pages/about.md

 # 🔥 News
-+ *Oct 2024*: 🎉🎉 Our paper ‘‘ROCKET-1: Mastering Open-Wolrd Interaction with Visual-Temporal Context Prompting’’ has been realeased!
++ *Feb 2025*: 🎉🎉 Our paper ‘‘ROCKET-1: Mastering Open-Wolrd Interaction with Visual-Temporal Context Prompting’’ is accepted by CVPR 2025.
++ *Dec 2024*: 🎉🎉 Our open-world agent developing tool [MineStudio](https://craftjarvis.github.io/MineStudio/) is released on GitHub and PyPI.
 + *Sep 2024*: 🎉🎉 Our latest Vision-Language-Action model OmniJARVIS is accepted by NeurIPS 2024.
-+ *Jun 2024*: 🎉🎉 Our paper "A Contextual Combinatorial Bandits Approach to Negotiation" is accepted at ICML 2024.
 + *Jan 2024*: 🎉🎉 [PTGM](https://openreview.net/forum?id=o2IEmeLL9r) is accepted by ICLR 2024 for **oral** presentation (<span style="color:red">top 1.2%</span>).

 # 📚 Preprints